adamjgnoel/AcCoRD/README.txt

 uses relative paths for simulation input and output.

 There are two installation options:
-1) (BASIC) Use pre-compiled binaries in the bin folder.
+1) (BASIC) Use a pre-compiled binary.
 Debug and optimized versions exist for Windows, Debian/Ubuntu Linux, and RHEL/CentOS Linux.
 No further action is required before running the simulator, unless file permissions need to be modified (e.g., in Linux, type "chmod +x FILENAME" in a terminal to enable execution of FILENAME).

 Windows binaries were compiled using GCC 4.8.1 on minGW and the C99 standard of C.